Simon-Thevenin/IJOC_SDDP_for_Multi-Echelon_Lot-Sizing_with_Component_Substitution/README.md

 <h1> Prerequisits </h1>

-The code must be run with Python 2, with all the libraries (se the import at the beginning of each file) installed.
+The code must be run with Python 2, with all the required libraries (see the import section at the beginning of each python file) installed.
 The softwares <em>Cplex</em> and <em>LatexBuilder</em> must be installed.